 - 14. Participation is to be encouraged.
 Children "should be invited to participate in the actions of the liturgy whenever it is appropriate and possible".
-(LMC 22). - 15.
-Consider including children in the preparation of Mass or Liturgy of the Word with Children.
-This experience children liturgical engages in catechesis, enables their voice to be heard and bears witness to their encounter with Christ in our communities.
+(LMC 22). - Consider including children in the 15. preparation of Mass or Liturgy of the Word with Children.
+This experience engages children liturgical catechesis, enables their voice to be heard and bears witness to their encounter with Christ in our communities.